apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
-Before `firstName` and `lastName` are updated the DML engine will generate the `SELECT` query to get cache entries that satisfy `UPDATE` statement `WHERE` clause.
+Before `firstName` and `lastName` are updated, the DML engine will generate the `SELECT` query to get cache entries that satisfy the`UPDATE` statement's `WHERE` clause.
 The statement will be the following.
 [block:code]
 {
   "codes": [